Christian Meditation: Cultivating and Deepening Your FaithJun 25, 2020

-An intimate relationship with God happens when we take time to know who He is.
-This comes through nurturing the word of God, cherishing Him, so that the Lord is occupying us spirit, soul and body.
+An intimate relationship with God happens when we take the time to know who He is.
+This comes through nurturing the word of God, and cherishing Him so that the Lord is occupying us spirit, soul, and body.

 When your mind is occupied with the Lord, there is the ability for the heart to be connected.

-When you meditate you reduce Stress in your life.
-You are then able to focus have more control over your emotions and physical well-being.
+When you meditate you reduce stress in your life.
+You are then able to focus and have more control over your emotions and physical well-being.

-Have you considered meditating on God’s Word as a way to reduce stress, feeling overwhelmed, and discovering peace in your life?
+Have you considered meditating on God’s Word as a way to reduce stress, feeling overwhelmed, and discover peace in your life?

 God rewards us for meditating on His word by renewing our strength and leading us in His truth. is the process of deliberately focusing on specific thoughts usually a scripture passage and reflecting on their meaning in the context of the love of God.